connectedcars/node-object-validator/README.md

 # Object-validator

-Validate input data based on a defined schema with detailed errors at the same performance as if you had done custom optimized code to do the validation.
-It's also has zero dependencies removing any reason to not always do validation on input.
+Validate input data based on a defined schema with automatic compile time type interference and excellent performance, removing any reason to not always do validation on input:

+Features:

+* Detailed validation errors
+* Precise validation with sub types for number like floats and integers with min/max value
+* Optimized code generation (Similar performance to hand optimized code)
+* Compile time type interference (Without using compiler plugins or parsers, just pure typescript)
+* Easy to implement own validators
+* Zero dependencies

 ## Purpose

 There exists a lot of validation libraries but most of them are slow, limit what you can validate, are tied to a specific build system, does not allow extension or has horrible syntax.
-ObjectValidate lets you construct simple schemas where you can validate input in detail, fx. limiting the size of a integer and give full feedback on what failed validation to the end user.
+ObjectValidator lets you construct simple schemas where you can validate input in detail, fx. limiting the size of a integer and give full feedback on what failed validation to the end user.
+While doing this you also construct your typescript types without having to define separate interfaces or types for what you are validating.

 When running in optimized mode it generates a custom function that should give the fastest and least overhead validation that is possible often speeding up validating by more than 10 times.